rahul-gharat/dronahq-docs/docs/dronahq-security.md

 ### Screenshot Restrictions

 DronaHQ offers granular control over screenshots on Android devices.
-You can completely prevent users from capturing screenshots and protecting sensitive information displayed within the app by disabling screenshot feature.Along with this one can track attempts to capture screenshots, allowing you to investigate potential security incidents by enabling Screenshot Logging.
+You can completely prevent users from capturing screenshots and protecting sensitive information displayed within the app by disabling screenshot feature.
+Along with this one can track attempts to capture screenshots, allowing you to investigate potential security incidents by enabling Screenshot Logging.

 These security implementations demonstrate DronaHQ's commitment to maintaining a secure environment for developers and users alike.
 By following the guidelines provided, you can contribute to creating secure applications on the DronaHQ platform.